fusion-energy/neutronics-workshop/README.md

 # History

-The OpenMC workshop was created by and is maintained by Jonathan Shimwell largely as a hobby project.
+The neutronics workshop was created by and is maintained by Jonathan Shimwell largely as a hobby project.
 John Billingsley has also made lots of great contributions and [others](https://github.com/fusion-energy/neutronics-workshop/graphs/contributors) have